 Chances are, you’ve been hearing the word keto quite a lot lately – running away from carbs has never been more in style and keto weight loss is a trending topic.

-However, even though it’s true that the keto lifestyle has its fair share of fans, you’ve probably asked yourself at least once – what is a keto diet, really?
+However, even though it’s true that keto weight loss has its fair share of fans, you’ve probably asked yourself at least once – what’s the keto diet?
 And are carbs that bad for me?

 Actually, it’s quite simple: